 - 180 g Mini Eggs (2x 90g bags)

 - Preheat the oven to 180C/160C Fan and line two/three large baking trays with parchment paper, leave to the side.

-- Add in the Vanilla and Egg and whisk again till combined.
+- Add in the vanilla and egg and whisk again until combined.

-- Add in the flour mixture and beat till everything is evenly distributed and a cookie dough is formed.
+- Add in the flour mixture and beat until everything is evenly distributed and a cookie dough is formed.

 - Scoop the cookie dough using a cookie scoop for even portions, then roll into balls.
 Bake in the oven for 10-13 minutes.